 Commonly Used DWI Terms In Missouri

-At the law firm of Travis Noble, P.C., in St. Louis, Missouri, we believe that people accused of DWI need to understand the legal and factual issues that affect their cases.
+At Travis Noble, P.C., in St. Louis, Missouri, we believe that people accused of DWI need to understand the legal and factual issues that affect their cases.
 In the interests of educating our clients and the general public, we present the following glossary of DWI terms.

 You probably have questions about your situation.
 In a free consultation, an attorney at our firm can review your case and discuss possible defense strategies with you.
 Call us today at 314-450-7849.

 A hearing with a Department of Revenue administrative officer.
 Attorney Travis L. Noble will use the administrative hearing in an attempt to prevent the suspension of your driver’s license and to elicit information from the arresting officer that could be used in your criminal DWI case.

 The breath test machine used to test blood alcohol content in Missouri.
 To produce evidence that is admissible in court, Breathalyzer machines must be properly maintained and operated.